 - Better to Die Than Be Killed: She takes a Cyanide Pill after being abducted by Fiona Volpe.

-- Ms. Fanservice: She wears a swimsuit at one point.
+- Walking Swimsuit Scene: She wears a swimsuit at one point.

 Played by: Molly PetersA physiotherapist at Shrublands Clinic.

 - Black Comedy Rape: One of the most unnerving pieces of Values Dissonance in the series, as Bond actually blackmails her into having sex with him.
 She had been sternly rebuffing his advances the whole time beforehand.
 Afterward though she is hopelessly infatuated with Bond and wants more of his manliness.
 Interestingly, though, Bond is a little freaked out by how infatuated she is with him post-coitus.
 In the book, Bond simply flirts with her, asks her out and they consensually do it together a few days before he leaves Shrublands.

 - Florence Nightingale Effect: Her relationship with Bond is this, as she was his therapist.

 - Ms. Fanservice: She's even nude post-coitus, covered only by being down in bed.